Best Free AI for Case Interview Math Practice (2026)

 Here is a profitability scenario: revenue $1.2B, cost base $940M, three cost drivers (labor 45 percent, materials 30 percent, overhead 25 percent).
 Drill me on what happens to operating margin if labor rises 7 percent, materials rise 12 percent, and overhead falls 4 percent.
 After each chained calculation, grade my arithmetic and my business statement.

 Give me five top-down market sizing problems across consumer goods, B2B SaaS, healthcare, energy, and retail.
+Use current, realistic numbers.
 For each, ask me to state assumptions, do the staged calculation aloud, and translate the final number into a business statement.
 Penalize me if I forget units or skip the sanity check.

 Use these prompts daily for high-volume practice.
 Then run one weekly Road to Offer Math Drill for the graded rep that tells you which dimension is actually weak.

-Where Free AI Falls Short for Case Math
+Where Does Free AI Fall Short for Case Math?

-Three failure modes show up when candidates rely only on ChatGPT or Claude.
+Three failure modes show up when candidates rely only on the general models.

 1. Sycophantic feedback.
 General AI is trained to be agreeable.
-It'll praise a weak setup if you sound confident, even with strict prompts.
+It will praise a weak setup if you sound confident, even with strict prompts.
 Workaround: ask for specific failure modes ("tell me three things I did wrong") instead of "how did I do."

 2. No weak-spot tracking.
-ChatGPT doesn't remember that you missed three breakeven problems last week.
-Road to Offer's drill engine tracks weak spots across math, structure, brainstorming, synthesis, charts, and market sizing.
-It routes your next rep to the dimension you keep missing.
+ChatGPT does not remember that you missed three breakeven problems last week.
+Road to Offer's drill engine tracks weak spots across math, structure, brainstorming, synthesis, charts, and market sizing, then routes your next rep to the dimension you keep missing.

 3. Hallucinated intermediate numbers.
-On long sensitivity or profitability chains, ChatGPT occasionally drops a digit, swaps units, or invents a number that wasn't in the prompt.
-Claude is more reliable here, but neither is perfect.
+On long sensitivity or profitability chains, the general models occasionally drop a digit, swap units, or invent a number that was not in the prompt.
+Claude is more reliable here, but none are perfect.
 Rebuild the chain yourself before trusting the answer.

 The stack: free AI daily for volume, Road to Offer's free Math Drill for the weekly graded rep, and a coach for two or three final-round calibration sessions.

-How to Build a Free Math Practice Routine
+How Do You Build a Free Math Practice Routine?

 Framework